 In a word, installing Ubuntu is a breeze and the installation process is pretty much on par with Windows.

-Ubuntu is a popular distribution of Linux operating system.
+Ubuntu is a popular distribution of Linux system.
 This post will show you how to resize Ubuntu partition under Windows if you dual boot Ubuntu with Windows.

 Proton and Steam Play Makes You Play Windows Games on Linux

 Compared to Windows, games perform only slightly behind on Linux.
 It is game compatibility and support that genuinely dealt blows to the open-source community.
 However, that's all changed with Steam's notable push into Linux with Steam Play.
 The Proton integrated with Steam Play makes it easier to play Windows-only games on Linux using emulation.

 Proton and other open-source tools work together, making the whole process of downloading, installing, and playing Windows games on Linux as straightforward as that on Windows.
 In addition, you no longer need to hunt down and install/manage these tools separately, and the emulation doesn't exactly scream performance.

 Proton hasn't been around for long, but Valve continues to work with the community on enhancing support for its vast catalog of games.
 As a result, you can sort games within Steam to show Linux-supported titles only.

 However, even with Steam's Proton, there is some bad news for Linux.
 There are still some games refusing to work, breaking unofficially established support through updates, or refusing to launch on Linux at all.